thorGabe123/MLOps/reports/README.md

 > *experiments.*
 > Answer:

-The project structure is based on the cookiecutter template with minimal changes.
-We've filled 'dockerfiles', 'models', 'notebooks', 'project_name', and 'tests', while removing 'docs'.
-The 'dockerfiles' directory contains container build scripts, 'models' stores trained model checkpoints, and 'tests' contains test cases and scripts for project testing.
-The 'project_name' folder includes the project's source code with essential configuration files for model training.
-Within 'project_name', three folders are organized for data processing, model storage, and visualization.
-The 'notebooks' section features a Jupyter notebook showing a rough version of the 'project_name' code.
+Our project structure was initialized with the cookiecutter template, with minimal modifications tailored to our needs.
+Key directories include 'dockerfiles' housing container build scripts, 'models' storing fine-tuned models and 'tests' containing scripts for different unittest for our projects, to be run both locally and using Github actions.
+The 'project_name' folder encompasses the project's source code and crucial configuration files for model training.
+Within 'project_name', we organized three folders for data processing, model creation, and visualization, optimizing project scalability and maintenance.
+Notably, a 'notebooks' section showcases a Jupyter notebook offering a preliminary version of the 'project_name' code.
+We introduced an 'App' folder to facilitate our FastAPI app, a significant addition enhancing project functionality.
+Additionally, a '.github' folder was created to streamline workflows for GitHub actions, contributing to efficient project development and collaboration.
+The enhancements to the initial project structure are made to expand on the general functionality, to improve process in the MLOps field and streamline development process.

 ### Question 6